Princetown Railway: Traffic

 Most of the traffic came from carrying prisoners, prison officers, and supplies for Dartmoor Prison, with some traffic from the quarries near the line, and also some excursion traffic.

 In 1924 Burrator Platform was opened for workmen employed on the raising of the Burrator and Sheepstor Dams.

 Prisoners destined for the prison were no longer conveyed by the route after 1930 except during and just after World War 2, as the Southern Railway route to Tavistock and a road connection were more convenient.

 Two more halts (King Tor and Ingra Tor) were opened (in 1928 and 1936 respectively) to counter competition from local bus services and encourage tourist traffic.

 In 1949 the service from Yelverton to Princetown comprised three passenger and two mixed traffic trains daily from Monday to Saturday, with an additional passenger train on Saturday.
 The service from Princetown to Yelverton comprised four passenger trains, with an additional passenger train on Saturday.
 There was also a mixed traffic train (Tuesdays, Thursdays, and Saturdays), and a freight train (Mondays, Wednesdays, and Fridays) which stopped only at Swell Tor siding (if required), Dousland, and Yelverton, before running on to Horrabridge.

 Ownership

 The line was operated by the Great Western Railway, but owned by the Princetown Railway until 1 January 1922 when the Company amalgamated with the GWR.
 The line passed to British Railways in 1948 and closed on 3 March 1956.

 The route today

-Today, the disused track is a popular walking destination across the moor.
-Much of the line now forms the route of the Dousland to Princetown Railway Track walkway and rough cycle track.
+Today, the disused trackbed is a popular walking destination across the moor.
+Much of the former line now forms the route of the Dousland to Princetown Railway Track walkway and rough cycle track.